The 6 Best High-Interest Checking Accounts for May 2021

 - Overdraft Protection: This feature is new.
 SoFi Money members who meet certain criteria and accidentally spend more than they have in their account will be covered up to $50 with no fees.

 - Website: SoFi’s website and mobile apps have detailed FAQs, and they make it simple and easy for you to find any information you want.

-The NBKC Personal Checking Account offers 1.01% interest on all balances and has no minimum balance requirement.
-That’s a pretty sweet deal at 20 times the national average.
+The NBKC Personal Checking Account offers 0.25% interest on all balances and has no minimum balance requirement.
 It also features $0 overdraft and non-sufficient funds charges, so if you tend to overextend your money, you won’t get dinged.

 Do you use ATMs?
 NBKC Personal Checking also offers up to $12 monthly to refund those pesky ATM fees.